KVerbarg/gb-salesdata/README.md

 - Gross prices are without tax in USA and contain 19 % VAT in DE (as configured in Global Bike).

 ## Quantities
-- We want to have approx. 50 sales orders per working day (as in [1]).
-Number of positions per order is 1-8.
+- We want to have approx. 10 sales orders per working day (as in [1]).
+Number of positions per order was 1-8.
 Sales quantity per position was 1-10.
+We will have approx. 10 for each of these.
 - Data starts in 2020 and extends into the near future (2035).

 ## Problems